jrzhang33/jrzhang33.github.io/_pages/about.md

 <!-- Prior to this, I earned my Bachelor of Science degree from the Department of Computer Science and Technology at [Henan Normal University](https://www.htu.edu.cn/english/) in 2021.  -->
 <!-- During my undergraduate studies, I had the opportunity to delve into the fields of federated learning and mobile edge computing at the Henan Academy of Big Data, advised by [Prof. Peiyan Yuan](https://www.scholat.com/yuanpeiyan). -->

-My primary research interests lie in sensor-based time series data mining, specifically focusing on the development of self-supervised learning, generative models, transfer learning, and reinforcement learning.
+My primary research interests lie in sensor-based time series data mining, specifically focusing on the development of  LLMs for time series, generative models, and transfer learning.

 <style>